sjung-stat/Customer-Support-Chat-Intent-Classification/README.md

 ## Requirements
 A list of the software and hardware requirements to run the project, including any required packages and libraries.

+- Google Colab
+  - Google Colab is a free, cloud-based Jupyter notebook environment.
+It provides an easy-to-use platform for developing, training, and testing machine learning models, and the benefits of using Google Colab for machine learning projects include:

+      - Accessibility: Google Colab is free and accessible from any device with an internet connection, making it easy to get started with machine learning.
+      - Cloud computing resources: Google Colab provides access to powerful cloud computing resources, including GPUs and TPUs, making it easier to train large and complex models.
+      - Collaboration: Google Colab provides real-time collaboration, allowing multiple people to work on a project together in real-time.
+      - Integration with Google Drive: Google Colab integrates with Google Drive, making it easy to store and share projects.
+      - Access to pre-installed packages: Google Colab provides access to many pre-installed packages, reducing the time and effort required to set up the environment for a machine learning project.

+- DVC (Data Version Control)
+  - DVC provides version control for large data files, making it easier to track changes, collaborate with others, and reproduce results.
+There are several benefits of using DVC for machine learning projects:

+      - Data versioning: DVC helps to version large data files, which can be difficult to handle with traditional version control systems.
+      - Reproducibility: DVC enables reproducibility by tracking the exact data and code used to produce results.
+      - Collaboration: DVC makes it easier for multiple team members to work on a project together, by providing version control for both code and data.
+      - Data storage: DVC allows data to be stored in a remote repository, making it easier to share data between team members and ensuring data is not lost.
+      - Flexibility: DVC supports different storage backends, allowing you to choose the most suitable one for your project.

+- Docker
+   - Docker is a platform that enables developers to easily deploy, run, and manage applications in containers.
+It allows applications to run in isolated environments, making them portable and efficient to deploy.
+Benefits of using Docker for machine learning projects include:

+     - Isolation: Applications run in their own isolated environments, which ensures that dependencies and configurations are kept separate.
+     - Portability: Applications can be easily moved from one environment to another, which simplifies deployment and makes it easier to manage multiple environments.
+     - Scalability: Applications can be scaled easily by adding more containers, which helps to handle increasing workloads.
+     - Reproducibility: Docker makes it easier to create reproducible environments, which is especially important in machine learning where results need to be consistent and repeatable.

+- MLflow
+  - MLflow is used for managing the end-to-end machine learning workflow, including experimentation, reproducibility, and deployment.
+It provides the following benefits:

+    - Experiment tracking: MLflow allows you to keep track of all your experiments, including parameters, code, and results, in a centralized repository.
+    - Reproducibility: MLflow helps ensure that your experiments can be easily reproduced, even by others, by providing a clear record of what was run, with what parameters, and what results were obtained.
+    - Deployment: MLflow makes it easy to deploy models in various production environments, by providing a platform-agnostic API for model deployment and serving.
+    - Model Management: MLflow enables you to manage the entire life cycle of your models, including versioning, archiving, and sharing.